 Moffitt’s team wanted to find out how these kids scored on self-control in their childhood, and how it changed them over the years.
-This was an naturalistic study, which means they were not brought into the labs and given self-control tasks to do.
+This was a naturalistic study, which means they were not brought into the labs and given self-control tasks to do.
 Instead, they were observed how they fared and behaved in the real world.

 They were out to find out how well these children’s self-control levels predicted their real-world lives once they become adults.
 They wanted to see if their early-life self-control predicted their later-life conditions.
-Called Dunedin Multidisciplinary Health and Development Study, it was to know how these children’s future health outcomes, wealth outcomes, and crime convictions were shaped based on their childhood willpower levels.
+Called Dunedin Multidisciplinary Health and Development Study, it was to know how these children’s future health outcomes, wealth outcomes, and criminal convictions were shaped based on their childhood willpower levels.

 The researchers gathered reports from the observers, teachers, parents, and the children themselves at ages 3, 5, 7, 9, and 11, and combined these into a single composite measure of self-control.
 Overall, the girls had higher levels of willpower.
 Also, children from well-off families had better self-control.

-They were also tested for depression, and substance abuse — as tobacco, alcohol, cannabis (‘Mary Jane’), and other drugs.
+They were also tested for depression, and substance abuse — tobacco, alcohol, cannabis (‘Mary Jane’), and other drugs.